 2.8 Provisions and contingent liabilities Provisions

-A provision is recognized when the Company has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
+A provision is recognized when the Company has a present obligation (legal or constructive) as a result of past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 These estimates are reviewed at each reporting date and adjusted to reflect the current best estimates.

-If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, when appropriate, the risks specific to the liability.
-When discounting is used, the increase in the provision due to the passage of time is recognised as a finance cost.
+If the effect of time value of money is material, provisions are discounted using a current pre - tax rate that reflects, when appropriate, the risks specific to the liability.
+When discounting is use, the increase in the provision due to the passage of time is recognised as a finance cost.

 Contingent liabilities